GenerousLabs/questions/questions/sean.md

 ---
 slug: QuestionGame
 title: The Question Game
 intro: The Question Game is a shared question app.
 It takes a set of questions, designed to take you and a partner beyond small talk to a place where you really get to know each other, and presents them one by one for 28 days.
-It takes time, commitment, and courage and gives you genuine connection.
+It takes time, commitment, and courage and turns them into genuine connection.
 author: Sean WC
 questions:
-  - Set an intention for this process.
+  - Set an intention for the game.
 Share it with your partner.
 Why is that your intention?
   - Pick a person who knows you well.
 How would they describe you?
 What is something they don't know about you?
   - Describe, in your own words, who you think your partner is.
 What is something that you would like to know about them?
   - What is something about yourself that you would like your partner to know?
 What is something about yourself that you are nervous about your partner knowing?
-  - What is it about your partner that made you want to do 28 questions with them?
-What do you hope it will bring about?
+  - What is it about your partner that made you want to play the question game with them?
   - What is your favorite thing about where you live?
   - What was your favourite moment in the last few days?
   - What was the saddest moment of your life?
 Why was it so sad for you?
   - What is the greatest achievement in your life?
 Share your recollection of it.
 Why is it so meaningful?
   - Who was the most important person for you, outside of your immediate family, growing up?
-Why?
   - What's one thing in your upbringing you're grateful for?
   - If you could go back in time, what is one piece of advice you would give your younger self?
   - Have you ever had your heart broken?
 Share the story.